sifzerda/next-fiction/README.md

  - <p>Note 13.2.3 Paragraphs says every paragraph should cover a single idea (description)
 - similar to the 'strange sandwich' rule -- don't pile on double servings (description)
 - I noted under (XXXXX section) (description )

-make text size of index box and also see box smaller to match about box

-remove blue box bottom space add to the div'<"m-1">